Using VLM Reasoning to Constrain Task and Motion Planning: Experiments

-We conduct an additional comparison in which we run 6 independent trials over 20 sequential problem instances in the Blocks domain for each method.
-To justify the VRM's 4-stage prompting procedure, we introduce Condensed, an ablation of \method which produces constraints in just a single prompt from the same inputs.
+To evaluate the consistency with which the VRM infers constraints that successfully prevent downward refinement failure, we conduct an additional comparison in which we run 20 independent trials over 4 sequential problem instances in the Blocks domain for various VLM configurations.

-Of the 6 trials, 3 consist of only 5-block instances, while the other 3 consist of 1 to 4-block instances. \method's constraint generation pipeline is initially called once before any planning occurs on an example scene extracted from the first problem instance.
-Upon encountering a downward refinement failure, a new example scene is extracted from the failed instance, and the VRM is called again.
-Constraints persist between subsequent problem instances.
-We record each method's success rate, average planning time on 5-block instances, and the average total number of failures encountered across all 20 instances in a trial.
-We note that this is not the number of refinement failures encountered on a single problem instance.

-As shown in~\cref{tab:multi-trial}, \method's constraints successfully generalize to all 20 problem instances on the first attempt, prior to any planning, on 4 out of 6 trials.
-On average, \method encounters $0.5$ motion grounding failures during each 20-instance trial before inferring generalizable constraints.
-In all trials for both \method and Condensed, any failures encountered were on the first problem instance.

-Both \method and Condensed successfully produce downward-refinable task plans for all instances, taking $\sim$0.3 seconds for 5-block instances on average.
-However, Condensed encounters two motion grounding failures on average per trial, 4 times that of \method, indicating that our 4-stage prompting procedure enables more robust generalization.

-Both COAST-based baselines are unable to solve some problem instances, and encounter significantly more downward refinement failures on average across trials.
-As a result, these methods take 3 to 4 times longer to solve 5-block instances on average, with \method providing a 74\% speed-up over our fastest non-ablation baseline, COAST-FD.
+We evaluated 5 VLM models at various reasoning levels across 3 providers.
+We report each VLM's success rate (Success), average time per constraint update (Prompting), and the average total number of refinement failures encountered over all problems in a trial (Ref.
+Failures).
+Metrics are averaged over runs in which all problems succeeded.
+We set the VRM's re-prompting threshold $K=1$ so that refinement failures would immediately trigger a constraint update.

+The Gemini family of models performed best overall, with Gemini-3-Flash-Low yielding fewer refinement failures on average than GPT-5.2-High, despite taking nearly one-tenth of the time on average.
+Increasing chain-of-thought reasoning corresponded with a reduction in refinement failures, indicating that VLMs' spatial reasoning capabilities improve with reasoning budget.
+All models achieved a 100\% success rate except for Qwen-3.5-Flash.